-What are the electrification solutions for high-capacity applications?
+What are the electrification options for high-capacity applications?

 Equipment powered by hydrogen fuel cells, such as those from Nuvera, combine the simplicity and sustained performance of internal combustion engines with the zero harmful emissions and maintenance-friendly attributes of electric technologies.
-An added benefit is the speed with which they can be refuelled - as quickly as three minutes, with no downtime for battery changing and charging, and suitable for operations with limited grid capacity for opportunity charging.
+An added benefit is the speed with which they can be refueled - as quickly as three minutes, with no downtime for battery changing and charging, and no need to remember to plug in during breaks to opportunity charge.